Search

 Taught 60 points

-You must have completed a Bachelors degree at a recognised university (or similar institution), with a grade point equivalent of 3.5
+You must have completed a Bachelors degree at a recognised university (or similar institution), with a grade point equivalent of 3.5 or high in 60 points above stage II.

 As part of your Application for Admission, you will need to submit an application portfolio using SlideRoom.
 Your portfolio is comprised of three elements: